Fighting Redlining and Climate Change with Transformative Climate Communities

 The State of California should allow advance payment so that community organizations don’t face insurmountable cash flow challenges.
 Restrictions that hamper community outreach, such as inability to use State funds to pay for child care or food for participants, should be removed immediately.

 To meet capacity challenges and support TCC communities from planning to implementation, the Strategic Growth Council should provide increased guidance, resources, technical assistance and peer learning, fully stepping into the role of a State partner facilitating, supporting and incubating community-led transformation.
 SGC should clarify and streamline overall guidance, provide publicly accessible models and best practices, offer tailored technical assistance and solutions thinking, and facilitate peer-to-peer learning.

 As the federal government and state governments expand their climate change efforts, they should use TCC as a model for programs to be implemented all over the U.S. To simultaneously fight climate change and build community health and prosperity, funders and policymakers must invest in community capacity and community-led transformations at all levels.
 The U.S. must fund a pathway from planning to implementation, as well as support the local ecosystems needed to support community transformation.

 Transformative Climate Communities is a community capacity-building model for fighting climate change, building economic prosperity and redressing the historic systemic disinvestment of low-income neighborhoods.
 The TCC model empowers the communities most impacted by poverty and pollution to choose their own goals, strategies and projects to reduce greenhouse gas emissions and deliver multiple tangible benefits.

 This approach represents a model for national climate change efforts that should be replicated at both the federal and state levels.
-For our full analysis of the Transformative Climate Communities program, click below to download the complete report.
+For our full analysis of the Transformative Climate Communities program, download the complete report.